GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 ## The Kata

-**Note**: for simplicity the following examples use "Customer" as customer name, and "Agent" as agent name, but they might be random strings like "Luca", "Irene" or even "name surname"
+**Note**: for simplicity, the following examples use "Customer" as customer name, and "Agent" as agent name, but they might be random strings like "Luca", "Irene" or even "name surname"

 ### Step 1 (single sentence)